 Once you've decided to give your two weeks' notice, the next step is to organize a discussion with your manager.
 It's important to do this face-to-face as it shows respect and professionalism.

-• When scheduling the appointment, try to choose a time that's mutually convenient for both yourself and your boss.
-Verify you give them plenty of notice so they have time to prepare.
+- When you do finally make the appointment, try to find a time that works for you and your boss, and check that you’re giving them enough notice so they have time to prepare.

-• During the conversation, be respectful and honest in your discussion.
-Let them know why you're changing the job and express gratitude for any opportunities they've given you.
+- During the conversation, be respectful and honest in your discussion.
+Let people know why you're changing the job, and thank them for opportunities they’ve provided you.

-• It's critical to remain professional throughout the entire meeting and keep an open dialogue.
-In the event of any issues that need resolving, be proactive in finding solutions to them.
-Additionally, keep in mind that this is not the place for negotiation or requests for additional benefits.
+- It's critical to remain professional throughout the entire meeting and keep an open dialogue.
+Any issues need to be sorted out as soon as they arise.
+This is not the time for negotiation about benefits or anything else.

-• Finally, remember that it's okay to feel emotional about leaving a job.
-You don't need to hide your feelings but do try to stay composed.
+- Finally, remember that it's okay to feel sad about the job you are leaving.
+You don't need to hide your feelings but don’t lose your cool.

 Step 3: What to Say When Giving Notice?